youssef-sobhy/todo_app_rails/README.md

 # Rails/Angular todo-list application
-This is a basic todo-application written in Rails 5 & Angular 1, if you are interested in trying it, follow the steps below.
+This is a basic todo-application written in Rails 5 & Angular 1, if you are interested in trying the app, follow the steps below.

 ## Setup